WinUICommunity/WinUICommunity/src/Core/README.md

 ## Available Features

 - Dynamic Localization without need to restart Application
-- SystemBackdrop Helper class with the Support of `Mica, MicaAlt and Acrylic`
+- ThemeService with the Support of `Mica, MicaAlt and Acrylic`
 - Extensions Methods
 - A lot of useful Helper Classes for working with Window, Application, Taskbar, Resources, Print and more
 - NavigationView Services To implement quick and easy Navigation with AutoSuggestBox and Back Button